lanl/bml/tests/README.md

 	$ valgrind ./bml-test -n mytest -t ellpack -p double_complex

+You can also trigger tests by running ctest directly.

+  $ cd build
+  $ ctest -R mytest --output-on-failure

-After all the tests passed, we should indent the new files using the indent.sh script located in the main bml folder.
+After all the tests passed, we should indent the new files using the indent.sh Running indent.sh (located in the main folder) will indent all files.

-	$ ./indent.sh ./tests/mytest.c
-  $ ./indent.sh ./tests/mytest.h
-  $ ./indent.sh ./tests/mytest_typed.c
+	$ ./indent.sh